 The J.D.-M.A.
 Program in English was instituted in 1994 by the School of Law and the Department of English.

-Curriculum The joint J.D.-M.A. program normally takes four years to complete.
-It may be possible to complete the program in less time, however, by additional summer work and by carrying a higher than average load.
-In brief, the program consists of the complete first-year program in the School of Law, followed by three years of courses taken from the curricula of the two schools and, in appropriate cases, from other graduate offerings at the University.
+The J.D.-M.A. program normally takes four years to complete.
+It may be possible to complete the program in a shorter time period by completing additional summer work and/or carrying a higher than average course load.
+NOTE: In accordance with ABA standards, J.D. degree candidates may not enroll in more than 17 credits total in any semester.
+In brief, the program consists of the complete first-year program in the School of Law followed by three years of courses taken from the curricula of the two schools and, in appropriate cases, from other graduate offerings at the University.

 Students are required to meet all of the requirements set by the respective departments for the award of both the J.D. and the M.A. degrees.
 In the School of Law this means that the student must complete the required curriculum, meet minimum academic standards, and earn a minimum of 86 credits and six residency semesters in the School of Law.
-In the English department, requirements for the M.A. degree vary from program to program.
-There are three: the M.A. in English, the M.A. in English and American Studies, and the M.A. in English and Medieval Studies.
+In the English department, requirements for the M.A. degree vary depending on the program, the M.A. in English or the M.A. in English and Medieval Studies.
 The programs’ different requirements appear in the department’s regulations for graduate studies, and all applicants should thoroughly familiarize themselves with these rules.

-Change of Status At any point in the program, the student may terminate plans for a joint program and continue towards a single degree at either school.
+At any point in the program, the student may terminate plans for the dual degree program and continue towards a single degree at either school.
 The student then must satisfy the normal requirements of the school elected, which may include credits completed in the other school, as determined by the appropriate officials.

-Extracurricular Activities The student is eligible to participate in the extracurricular activities of both schools to the extent that time permits, but should be alert to the possibility of over-commitment, and should seek the counsel of the program committee before undertaking any formal extracurricular activities of a time-consuming nature.
+Students are eligible to participate in the extracurricular activities of both schools to the extent that time permits, but should be alert to the possibility of over-commitment.

 FOR MORE INFORMATION Contact the Law School faculty advisor, Professor George Rutherglen.